stchang/macrotypes/README.md

 This branch experiments with eliminating redundant expansions by removing calls to `current-type-eval`.

+(This branch splits from `split-infer` after commit https://github.com/stchang/macrotypes/commit/9fe7c37b788585752c382a6a08d03ae710a15ffb)

 Specifically, we made the following changes:

 - dont `current-type-eval` in rule conclusions